Magnetic-core memory: Combined sense and inhibit

+Combined read and write with modify

 Core memory controllers were designed so that every read was followed immediately by a write (because the read forced all bits to 0, and because the write assumed this had happened).
-Computers began to take advantage of this fact.
-For example, a value in memory could be read and incremented (as for example by the AOS instruction on the PDP-6) almost as quickly as it could be read; the hardware simply incremented the value between the read phase and the write phase of a single memory cycle (perhaps signalling the memory controller to pause briefly in the middle of the cycle).
-This might be twice as fast as the process of obtaining the value with a read-write cycle, incrementing the value in some processor register, and then writing the new value with another read-write cycle.
+Instruction sets were designed to take advantage of this.

+For example, a value in memory could be read and modified almost as quickly as it could be read and written.
+In the PDP-6, the AOS* (or SOS*) instructions incremented (or decremented) the value between the read phase and the write phase of a single memory cycle (perhaps signaling the memory controller to pause briefly in the middle of the cycle).
+This might be twice as fast as the process of obtaining the value with a read-write cycle, incrementing (or decrementing) the value in some processor register, and then writing the new value with another read-write cycle.

 Other forms of core memory

 Word line core memory was often used to provide register memory.
 Other names for this type are linear select and 2-D. This form of core memory typically wove three wires through each core on the plane, word read, word write, and bit sense/write.
 To read or clear words, the full current is applied to one or more word read lines; this clears the selected cores and any that flip induce voltage pulses in their bit sense/write lines.
 For read, normally only one word read line would be selected; but for clear, multiple word read lines could be selected while the bit sense/write lines ignored.
 To write words, the half current is applied to one or more word write lines, and half current is applied to each bit sense/write line for a bit to be set.
 In some designs, the word read and word write lines were combined into a single wire, resulting in a memory array with just two wires per bit.
 For write, multiple word write lines could be selected.
 This offered a performance advantage over X/Y line coincident-current in that multiple words could be cleared or written with the same value in a single cycle.
 A typical machine's register set usually used only one small plane of this form of core memory.
 Some very large memories were built with this technology, for example the Extended Core Storage (ECS) auxiliary memory in the CDC 6600, which was up to 2 million 60-bit words.